transatlantic-comppsych/fmriprep-group-report/README.md

 # FMRIPrep Group Report
 [![Run Python Tests](https://github.com/nimh-comppsych/fmriprep-group-report/actions/workflows/ci.yml/badge.svg)](https://github.com/nimh-comppsych/fmriprep-group-report/actions/workflows/ci.yml)
+<<<<<<< Updated upstream
 Fmriprep produces a bunch of subject level reports and each subject level report has many sub-reports.
 I've found it's easier to review things if all of the sub-reports of a given type are consolidated into a single page.
+Fmriprep produces a bunch of subject level reports ([like](https://nimh-comppsych.github.io/fmriprep-group-report/fmriprepgr/test/data/fmriprep/sub-20900.html) [this](https://nimh-comppsych.github.io/fmriprep-group-report//fmriprepgr/test/data/fmriprep/sub-22293.html)) and each subject level report has many sub-reports.
+I've found it's easier to review things if all of the sub-reports of a given type are consolidated into a single page ([like](https://nimh-comppsych.github.io/fmriprep-group-report/fmriprepgr/test/data/fmriprep/group/consolidated_dseg_000.html)[this](https://nimh-comppsych.github.io/fmriprep-group-report//fmriprepgr/test/data/fmriprep/group/consolidated_reconall_000.html).
 This package will make a set of consolidated reports from an fmriprep (v21.0.0 or later) output directory.

 ## How to install: